H-LSI 267-32 Demos ThinGap’s Motor Assembly Capabilities

 Additional Supplemental Deliverables

 ThinGap can quote a wide range of customer requested flow downs applicable to motor deliveries.
 When requested, the company can engage third parties to satisfy requirements outside its on-site capabilities, including certain types of testing and analysis.
-Optional customer requested deliverables include i.) structural and finite element analyses, ii.) on-site source inspection, iii.)
-DFARS compliant material sourcing and iv.) thermal vacuum testing conducted by a third party.
+Optional customer requested deliverables include i.)
+Structural and finite element analyses, ii.)
+On-site source inspection, iii.)
+Thermal vacuum testing conducted by a third party.

 At the time of quoting, ThinGap requests a customer-provided compliance matrix with any required callouts or flow downs to be completed and returned by ThinGap.